 Preparation and performance of representative unconducted chamber works for three or more instruments.
-Placement in ensembles will be at the discretion of the area coordinators and approval of the division chair.
+Placement in ensembles will be at the discretion of the Chamber Music Coordinator and approval of the division chair.
 Audition required.
 One credit.

 MUEN 371 Jazz Combo Ensemble